CircusMind/Dd/README.md

      * no shadowbanning, default categories, manipulation of user feeds - tags to rplace categories (similar to Steam)
      * admin partcipation in user communities
    - [ ] Mod ToS - clearly defined responsibilities and conditions for exercising of Mod powers
-   - [ ] User ToS - no brigading, process for breach of policy - 3 strikes? (can include UI?), appeals process
+   - [ ] User ToS - no brigading, process for breach of policy - 3 strikes? (can include user profile?), appeals process

 ### Code